 Click Here For More Muffin Recipes!

 Homemade Blueberry Muffins

-- 1/2 cup softened unsalted butter
+- 1/2 cup melted unsalted butter, cooled slightly (not hot!)

-- 2 large eggs
+- 2 large eggs, at room temperature

 - 1¼ teaspoon pure vanilla extract

 - 2 teaspoons baking powder

 - 6 tablespoons turbinado sugar, aka sugar in the raw